WordPress/WPCredits-Tracker/Mentors/Course for mentors/Lesson 1 - Introduction.md

 # Introduction

-Welcome to the WordPress Credits Mentor Course\!
+Welcome to the WordPress Credits Mentor Course!

 In this program, you’ll learn how to effectively guide students through their contribution projects in the WordPress Credits program.